suprugafad/expense-tracker/README.md

 #### Get user financial analytics for a specific period

-Retrieves financial analytics for a user over a specified date range.
+Retrieves financial analytics for a user over a specified date range (`startDate` and `endDate`).
 This could include total income, total expenses, and a breakdown by categories.

 Protected route.